- Publication 947 - Introductory Material

 Losing their state license to practice as an attorney or a certified public accountant, irrespective of the basis for the license revocation.

 The rules governing practice before the IRS are published in the Code of Federal Regulations at 31 C.F.R.
 Subtitle A, Part 10 and released digitally as Treasury Department Circular No. 230 (Circular 230).
-The regulations can be accessed at www.irs.gov/Tax-Professionals/Circular-230-Tax-Professionals.
+The regulations can be accessed at IRS.gov/Tax-Professionals/Circular-230-Tax-Professionals.
 An attorney, CPA, enrolled agent, enrolled retirement plan agent, or enrolled actuary authorized to practice before the IRS (referred to hereafter as a practitioner) and an appraiser has the duty to perform certain acts and is restricted from performing other acts.
 In addition, a practitioner cannot engage in disreputable conduct (discussed later).
 Any practitioner who does not comply with the rules of practice or who engages in incompetent or disreputable conduct is subject to disciplinary action.
-Also, unenrolled preparers must comply with the rules of practice and conduct to exercise the privilege of limited practice before the IRS.
+Also, unenrolled return preparers must comply with the rules of practice and conduct to exercise the privilege of limited practice before the IRS.
 There are two specific sets of rules that apply, both are contained in Circular 230:

-Duties and Restrictions relating to practice (Subpart B of Cir.
+Duties and restrictions relating to practice (Subpart B of Cir.
 230), and

 Conduct considered to exhibit incompetence or disrepute (Subpart C, Section 10.51 of Cir.
 230).

-Individuals subject to Circular 230 must promptly submit records or information sought by a proper and lawful request from officers or employees of the IRS, except when the practitioner believes on reasonable belief and good faith that the information is privileged.
+Individuals subject to Circular 230 must promptly submit records or information sought by a proper and lawful request from officers or employees of the IRS, except when the practitioner believes on reasonable grounds and good faith that the information is privileged.
 Communications with respect to tax advice between a federally authorized tax practitioner (See Internal Revenue Code (IRC) sec.
 7525) and a taxpayer generally are confidential to the same extent that communication would be privileged if it were between a taxpayer and an attorney if the advice relates to:

 Noncriminal tax matters before the IRS, or